Planned Research Vessel Movements: 2023 Research Season

 Photo: Kim Kenny/NSF

-Departs from: Seward
+Departs from: Seward, Alaska

-Returns to: Seward
+Returns to: Nome, Alaska

 Vessel: Sikuliaq (NSF)